 Each time I asked, He would point me back to my kids.
 I continued to crane my neck, straining to see greener pastures on the other side of the fence.
-He continued to patiently point me back to my kids.
-There is no denying it; I’m called to be a mother to my kids right now.
+He continued to patiently point me back to my little ones.
+There is no denying it; I’m called to be a mother right now.
 No business, no real estate, but focused on my children.

 It is here in the mission field I’m confronted with my false beliefs and unrealistic expectations of what ministry looks like.
 Apparently I’ve believed that mission work is glamorous – meant for those who are mature in their walk with Christ, and that mission workers are showered daily in peace, joy, a deep sense of purpose, continuous success and general ease.
 This false picture I had, for some reason, also includes fanfare – the respect and admiration of many people who see and recognize my work.

 Ha!
 Get out of here, lies!
 If mine is any indication, the picture of mission work is quite different.
 While I do have the daily assurance of hope and peace, I’m also confronted with temptation, sin, my own resistance and the resistance of others.
 The enemy is ‘prowling, looking for someone to devour’, and is battling against me with powerful schemes and lies trying to defeat me and those in my care.
 Mission work is not the warm, fuzzy peaceful endeavor I thought it was.
 It is, instead, heart searching, mind blowing, vigorous spiritual work that requires my absolute dedication to Christ and His call.
 And, all of this while enduring persecution, judgment and invisibility.